top of page

-The DC Bar Foundation awards grants to DC-based 501(c)3 non-profit organizations that provide free civil legal aid to low-income DC residents.
+The DC Bar Foundation awards grants to DC-based 501(c)3 non-profit organizations that provide free civil legal aid to DC residents with low income.
 DCBF has three annual grant programs – General Support, Access to Justice, and Civil Legal Counsel Projects Program Grants.
 Information on how to apply for our grants can be found by clicking on the grant programs below.

 Awarded annually since 1978